drolsonmi/SnowCollegeClasses/math1040online/Lectures/17_2_StatsOfSamplingDists.md

 ### Practice Problem 1
 The average commute time for workers in a large metropolitan area is 35 minutes with a standard deviation of 8 minutes.
 A researcher takes a random sample of 64 workers.
 1. What is the probability that the commute time of a single passenger is less than 33.5 minutes?
+(After completing this on your own, [check the solution here](https://github.com/drolsonmi/SnowCollegeClasses/blob/main/math1040online/Lectures/Solutions/17_2_Solution1a.md).)
 2. What is the probability that the sample mean commute time is less than 33.5 minutes?
+(After completing this on your own, [check the solution here](https://github.com/drolsonmi/SnowCollegeClasses/blob/main/math1040online/Lectures/Solutions/17_2_Solution1b.md).)

 ### Practice Problem 2
 A factory produces light bulbs with a mean lifetime of 1,200 hours and a standard deviation of 100 hours.
 A quality control engineer selects a random sample of 36 bulbs.
 1. What is the probability that the lifetime of a single bulb is greater than 1,225 hours?
+(After completing this on your own, [check the solution here](https://github.com/drolsonmi/SnowCollegeClasses/blob/main/math1040online/Lectures/Solutions/17_2_Solution2a.md).)
 2. What is the probability that the sample mean lifetime of the 36 bulbs is greater than 1,225 hours?
+(After completing this on your own, [check the solution here](https://github.com/drolsonmi/SnowCollegeClasses/blob/main/math1040online/Lectures/Solutions/17_2_Solution2b.md).)

 ### Practice Problem 3
 A coffee shop claims that the average temperature of its freshly brewed coffee is 160°F with a standard deviation of 5°F. A health inspector randomly samples 41 cups of coffee.
 1. What is the probability that the temperature of a single cup is between 158°F and 162°F?
+(After completing this on your own, [check the solution here](https://github.com/drolsonmi/SnowCollegeClasses/blob/main/math1040online/Lectures/Solutions/17_2_Solution3a.md).)
 2. What is the probability that the sample mean temperature is between 158°F and 162°F?
+(After completing this on your own, [check the solution here](https://github.com/drolsonmi/SnowCollegeClasses/blob/main/math1040online/Lectures/Solutions/17_2_Solution3b.md).)

 ## Technology